evo-biomech/scAnt/README.md

 ![](images/scanner_3D_comp.png)

 ## Updates
+- **scAnt 1.2** Significantly improved image capture speed for FLIR cameras.
+As this increases the hardware demand during scanning, it may be advisable to run stacking and masking separately (see [provided python cli scripts](https://github.com/evo-biomech/scAnt/scripts/)), instead of during scanning.
+We also updated the respective stacking, masking, and meta data scripts to accomodate a wider range of applications.
 - **scAnt 1.1** now supports the use of **DSLR** cameras on **Windows 10**, in combination with [DigiCamControl](http://digicamcontrol.com/).
 Please refer to the [official documentation](http://digicamcontrol.com/cameras) to check whether your camera model is currently supported. **Ubuntu** support will be added soon.
 An updated version of the scanner construction files will be made available on our [Thingiverse](https://www.thingiverse.com/thing:4694713) page.